quartznet/quartznet/docs/documentation/quartz-3.x/packages/hosted-services-integration.md

 provides integration with [hosted services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services).

 ::: tip
-Quartz 3.2 or later required.
+Quartz 3.2 or later required for Quartz.Extensions.Hosting.
+You can use package Quartz.AspNetCore with version 3.1.
 :::

 ## Installation